 Visual anthropologist & Filmmaker

 Orsolya is Hungarian from Transylvania.
 In recent years she has been working as a film selection committee member of the Nordic Anthropological Film Association.
-She is mentoring ethnographic filmmaking at workshops and summer schools.

 Visual Anthroplogist & Filmmaker